Skip to content

 After signing in, the CLI automatically saves your credentials.
 You're ready to deploy!

-If you prefer API keys or need to automate deployments:
+If you prefer tokens or need to automate deployments:

 bash